1. About Cambodia Culture

 2.5.
 Traditional Clothing

 Traditional clothing in Cambodia is usually the Sampot, the country’s national garment.
 The Sampot is a rectangular piece of fabric that is typically worn as a wrap-around skirt.
 It is made from silk, cotton, or other fabrics and comes in various colors and patterns.
+You can find out many clothes stores right in the Cambodia capital city – Phnom Penh.

 Traditional costum